Best Colleges for Music in the US

 8. New England Conservatory (Boston, MA)

-Admissions into the Conservatory is moderately competitive, with a 36% acceptance rate.
+Admissions into the Conservatory is moderately competitive.
 The most popular programs include composition, jazz, and strings.
-The Conservatory is renowned for its massive Jordan Hall, a National Historic Landmark that is considered one of the world's most acoustically-perfect performance spaces.
+The Conservatory is renowned for its massive Jordan Hall, a National Historic Landmark that is considered one of the world's most acoustically perfect performance spaces.

 The Conservatory is also known for its mentorship opportunity.
 It recently received favorable reviews for its Entrepreneurial Musicianship program, which helps students establish successful careers in the music industry.